Walmart removes self-checkout lanes at two Albuquerque locations

 ALBUQUERQUE, N.M.
-(KRQE) – Several Albuquerque Walmart’s are ditching self-checkout lanes and shoppers are having mixed feelings about it.
-Two different Walmart locations, one on Eubank off of I-40, and one off of Carlisle have already done away with all of their self-checkout lanes.
+(KRQE) – Two Albuquerque Walmart’s are ditching self-checkout lanes and shoppers are having mixed feelings about it.
+The Walmart on Eubank off of I-40, and one off of Carlisle have done away with all of their self-checkout lanes.

 A Walmart spokesperson also confirmed that a third location is slated to make the change as well.
 Shoppers can expect that to happen at the store on Wyoming sometime this month.